mwojnars/hypertag/docs/index.md

 ### Qualifiers

-The "try" block is particularly useful when combined with **expression qualifiers**:
+The "try" block is particularly useful when combined with [expression qualifiers](#non-standard-postfix-operators):
 "optional" (`?`) and "obligatory" (`!`), placed at the end of (sub)expressions to mark that a given piece of calculation either: